Elementary Education Graduate; Director of Campus Ministry, Saint Joseph's (Ind.) College

 “It was my first time on campus,” Butler said of the freshman student orientation event he attended as a Deerfield High School senior.
 “Immediately the first presentation was about the mission.
 Every time there would be a large gathering of students, it would be the mission, the mission.”

 He said he and many of his classmates could recite the mission by the time they graduated, but he never really grasped its full significance until after he left Siena.
-Previously, as the executive director of Dominican Volunteers USA in Chicago, and now as a teacher at Parkersburg (W.Va.)
-Catholic High School, he is living the Siena Heights mission on an everyday basis.
+Now, as the assistant director of Campus Ministry at St. Joseph's (Ind.)
+College, he is living the Siena Heights mission on an everyday basis.

 He said that Dominican education has prepared him.